acceldata-io/internal_trino_ssl/README.md

 Having done this, run \`./workers -i [path to your ssh key] -H [comma or space separated list of hosts]\`

+Importantly, you can setup as many workers as you want with one invocation of this script by passing a comma separated list of hosts.

 Much like the coordinator setup, you can specify additional arguments:

 -   -u [user] &#x2013; this defaults to \`acceldata\`